Japanese JLPT Grammar Point

 Key Takeaways

-• どこか refers to an unspecified or unknown location, translating to "somewhere."
+• どこか is used to refer to an unspecified or unknown place, meaning "somewhere."

 Quick Recap Quiz